 - 1. Land to the north of Scraptoft, as identified on the Policies Map, is allocated as a Strategic Development Area (SDA). - 2.
-This new neighbourhood will be developed comprehensively in accordance with a masterplan, including delivery and phasing arrangements, to be prepared in accordance with masterplanning requirements set out in Appendix L and informed by key design principles, an independent design review and community consultation.
-This masterplan will be incorporated into a Supplementary Planning Document and/or an outline planning application and a supporting section 106 agreement. - 3.
-The masterplan will guide the creation of a sustainable and high quality living environment within a network of green infrastructure which maintains and enhances the existing areas of highest ecological value, creates new habitats of local Biodiversity Action Plan priorities, provides recreational opportunities and maintains the distinct identity of Scraptoft village and will provide for:
+This new neighbourhood will be developed comprehensively in accordance with a masterplan, including delivery and phasing arrangements and informed by key design principles, an independent design review and community consultation.
+This masterplan will be incorporated into a Supplementary Planning Document and/or an outline planning application and supporting section 106 agreement. - 3.
+The masterplan will create a sustainable and high quality living environment and will provide for:

-- a. approximately 1,200 dwellings during the plan period to 2031; - b. affordable and specialist housing in accordance with Policies H2 and H4; - c. a mix of house types, including serviced plots for self-build and custom homes, as appropriate, and housing standards in accordance with Policy H5; - d. a range of housing densities, with lower densities towards the northern and rural boundaries of the site;
+- a. approximately 1,200 dwellings during the plan period to 2031. - b. affordable and specialist housing in accordance with Policies H2 and H4; - c. a mix of house types, including serviced plots for self-build and custom homes, and housing standards in accordance with Policy H5; - d. a range of housing densities, with lower densities towards the northern and rural boundaries of the site;